Truly great leaders learnt long ago that the secret to being a better leader is being a better human being.

 How do you think your business will be affected if something like this happens to you or one of your team?
 Let me tell you because we see it all the time.
 Maybe you've seen it yourself.

 One of our clients had a Director with a cancer diagnosis who was out of the business for 6 months.
 It cost them 3x that person's salary to get her job done for that 6 month period.

 Another of our clients had a senior leader off for a whole year.
 Imagine how that would impact your business.
 Think about the impact, not just on the individual of being out of the loop and unwell, or in recovery, for such a long time, but also on the other senior execs who undoubtedly end up carrying the role in their absence.

-Our bodies are not used to the impact of chronic stress on.
+Our bodies are not used to the impact of chronic stress.
 Business leaders often expect their team to be able to work Monday to Friday 5am - midnight without any negative impact.
 But this is not the case.
-In the old days, lack of smart tech meant that execs got real downtime midweek, that’s just not the case anymore.
+In the old days, lack of smart phones and email meant that execs got real downtime midweek, that’s just not the case anymore.

 How do we deal with these new threats?
 How do we turn these weaknesses into strengths?
 How do we turn threats into opportunities?

-The ULP asks and answers 1 question; Why treat the symptoms when you can prevent the disease in the first place?
-Why have a crisis plan when you can avoid a crisis entirely?
-Ok that's 2 questions, but really they're the same question.
+The ULP asks and answers one question; Why treat the symptoms when you can prevent the disease in the first place?
+Why have a crisis plan when you can avoid crisis entirely?

 The way to eliminate these threats and weaknesses also has the happy side effect of providing huge strengths and opportunities for your company.